maheshrajpurohit18/Experiment--03-Half-Subtractor-and-Full-subtractor/README.md

 Diff = A ⊕ B ⊕ Bin B = A'Bin + A'B + BBin

-## Procedure
+### Procedure
 Write the detailed procedure here
+## step 1

-1.Use module projname(input,output) to start the Verilog programmming.
+Use module projname(input,output) to start the Verilog programmming.
+## step 2

-2.Assign inputs and outputs using the word input and output respectively.
+Assign inputs and outputs using the word input and output respectively.
+## step 3

-3.Use defined keywords like wire,assign and required logic gates to represent the boolean expression.
+Use defined keywords like wire,assign and required logic gates to represent the boolean expression.
+## step 4

-4.Use each output to represnt onre for differnce and the other for borrow.
+Use each output to represnt onre for differnce and the other for borrow.
+## step 5

-5.End the verilog program using keyword endmodule.
+End the verilog program using keyword endmodule.

 ## Program:
 /*